 母さん (Kaasan)

-Kaasan, which was formerly pronounced as kakasan, has the meaning of mother.
+Kaasan, which used to be pronounced as kakasan, means mother.

-However, it is sometimes used by husbands when referring to their wives, or in direct conversations with their wives in informal language.
+However, sometimes it is used by husbands when referring to their wives, or in direct conversations with their own in informal language.

 Example sentence: I will keep it a secret from my mother that I got a zero.